bjackman/locali-ci/README.md

 TODOS:

  - Shutdown still does not happen cleanly on my kernel repo.
+At least one reason for this seems to be that child processes inherit the SIGINT.
  - Bug: I don't see any "Started" statuses in my status render.
 Not sure if this is a status tracking bug or if the system is stuck somehow.
  - Bug: Test/fix behaviour when range under test is empty.